 Payment of Financial Aid Awards

 If you have been awarded financial aid prior to the due date of your bill with the University, you may apply your aid (excluding Federal Work-Study) directly to your bill.
 The bill is sent to you via your student email by the Student Accounts Office.
 If you have been awarded more aid than is required to meet your obligation to the University, the excess will be refunded to you and it can be used to meet other educational expenses.
-You may use excess funds available to you up to a maximum of $500 (possibly more for Pell Grant recipients) at the University Bookstore during the first week of classes.
+You may use excess funds available to you up to a maximum of $700 (possibly more for Pell Grant recipients) at the University Bookstore during the first month of classes.
 These funds will appear as available to you on your student I.D. card.
-After the first week of classes, the book voucher is no longer available and any unused excess funds will be refunded to you during the normal refund period.
-Financial aid refunds begin to be processed approximately two weeks after the end of the add/drop period.
+Any unused excess funds will be refunded to you during the normal refund period.
+Financial aid refunds begin to be processed approximately three weeks after the end of the add/drop period.
 It is the policy of the Student Accounts Office to first credit money received to the student bill.